 Put someone on your social media team that loves numbers and excels in translating the data.
 Measure the results objectively and compare the findings to your outlined goals.

 This analysis allows you to make decisions based on the facts, not blind guesses and page likes.

 Social media does not just magically work with your business’ technology.
 Dedicate a spot on your team for an IT professional to handle the ins and outs of making it all work together.

-Customers appreciate when websites and social media are seamlessly connected and easy to use.
-Your social media team will rely on your IT department’s skills to install tracking pixels and code, develop website integrations, address safety concerns, complete compatibility testing and any other technology needs that arise.
+Customers appreciate it when websites and social media are seamlessly connected and easy to use.
+Your social media team will rely on your IT department’s skills to install tracking pixels and code, develop website integrations, address safety concerns, complete compatibility testing, and any other technology needs that arise.

 Social Media Manager:

 Social Media Manager is often used to describe all of the roles in this list.
 However, by now, you can see this is not an accurate description.

 An efficient team needs a leader to set the strategy, establish the goals and be the guide.
 A social media manager fills this role.
 They are responsible for staying up to date on trends, education, and strategy.

 Your customers expect you to have a polished presence on social media.
 Without it, they will take their business and leave.
 Successfully executing this is no longer the responsibility of just one person.